 Families serve on the Board of Trustees and The Family-School Partnership Committee.

-The Family-School Partnership Committee designs all family engagement programs and helps plan, review and improve Title 1, Special Education and After School programs.
+The Family-School Partnership Committee helps to design family engagement programs and helps plan, review and improve Title 1, Special Education and ELL programing.
 In addition, this committee conducts a survey of all Title 1 families every spring to assess the program.
 Based on the findings, recommendations for improving the program are made.